grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 If this ability is not required, I strongly prefer the constructor approach as it removes the (then) unnecessary coupling between code using `Sender` and a `Recipient`, giving me more flexibility.

-## Receive in response to a message (i.e. as method return value)
+## Receive in response to a message (i.e. as a method return value)

 This method of composing objects relies on an intermediary object -- often an implementation of a [factory pattern](http://www.netobjectives.com/PatternRepository/index.php?title=TheAbstractFactoryPattern) -- to supply recipients on request.
-To simplify things, I will use factories in examples presented in this section, although what I tell you is true for some other [creational patterns](https://en.wikipedia.org/wiki/Creational_pattern) as well (also, later in this chapter, I'll cover some aspects of factory pattern in depth).
+To simplify things, I will use factories in examples presented in this section, although what I tell you is true for some other [creational patterns](https://en.wikipedia.org/wiki/Creational_pattern) as well (also, later in this chapter, I'll cover some aspects of the factory pattern in depth).

 To be able to ask a factory for recipients, the sender needs to obtain a reference to it first.
-Typically, a factory is composed with a sender through constructor (an approach I already described).
+Typically, a factory is composed with a sender through its constructor (an approach I already described).
 For example:

 ```csharp
 var sender = new Sender(recipientFactory);